Design the Night: It's a Circus

 6:30-7 pm | Works on Paper Galleries

 Alison Chang, Andrew W. Mellon Curatorial Fellow in the RISD Museum’s Department of Prints, Drawings, and Photographs—and the curator of the new exhibition Circus—leads visitors on a tour of the show.

 7-7:30 pm | Meet at Benefit Street entrance

-Join Victoria Charette (Brown University, MA Public Humanities ‘14) to explore works of art and design from the permanent collection across cultures, time periods, and media that closely examine the complex, and sometimes duplicitous phenomenon of entertainment, from the circus to dance, music, and more.
+Join guide Victoria Charette in exploring works of art and design from the permanent collection that cross cultures, time periods, and media.
+Closely examine the complex—and sometimes duplicitous—phenomenon of entertainment, from the circus to dance, music, and more.

 7 pm | Grand Gallery

 What attributes of yours make you colorful and beautiful?
 Is it a part of your body or something less tangible than a physical feature?
-Join Dizzy the Clown and her sister, Charlotte, in discovering the answers to these questions in a short puppet performance written.
-Performed by artist, Kylie Why, featuring Samara Hanon.
+Join Dizzy the Clown and her sister, Charlotte, in discovering the answers to these questions in a short puppet performance writte and performed by artist, Kylie Why, featuring Samara Hanon.
 Following the play, Dizzy and Charlotte will conduct an audience participatory study.